FurryCoders/FALocalRepo/README.md

 Submission files are saved in a tiered tree structure based on their submission ID.
 ID's are zero-padded to 10 digits and then broken up in 5 segments of 2 digits; each of this segments represents a folder tha will be created in the tree.

 For example, a submission `1457893` will be padded to `0001457893` and divided into `00`, `01`, `45`, `78`, `93`.
-The submission file will then be saved as `00/01/45/78/93/submission.file` with the correct extension extracted from the file itself - FurAffinity links do not always contain the right extension.
+The submission file will then be saved as `00/01/45/78/93/submission.file` with the correct extension extracted from the file itself - Fur Affinity links do not always contain the right extension.

 ## Upgrading Database